stellar-deprecated/horizon-importer/doc/introduction.md

 ### Future additions

 The history API is pretty sparse at present.
 Presently you can page through all transactions in application order, or page through transactions that a apply to a single account.
-This is really only useful for explaining how paging and filtering works within horizon, as most useful information for transactions are related to their operations.
+This is really only useful for explaining how paging and filtering works within Horizon, as most useful information for transactions are related to their operations.

 ## Relationship to stellar-core